-- Protect waterfowl, shorebird, and other waterbird use of the reservoir, Duck Lake, and wetlands during critical migration, wintering, and nesting periods. - Ensure continued use of the site by colonial nesting birds (e.g., herons and cormorants). - Provide a protected area for large raptors, especially wintering and nesting bald eagles. - Continue grassland restoration to enhance wildlife use. - Provide wildlife viewing and other passive recreational opportunities. - Promote public educational opportunities on the site.
+- Protect critical waterfowl, shorebird, and other waterbird use of the reservoir, Duck Lake, and wetlands during migration, wintering, and nesting periods. - Ensure continued use of the site by colonial nesting birds (e.g., herons and cormorants). - Provide a protected area for large raptors, especially wintering and nesting bald eagles. - Continue grassland restoration to enhance wildlife use. - Provide wildlife viewing and other passive recreational opportunities. - Promote public educational opportunities on the site.

-Master Naturalists with Nature Nuggets exploring Fossil Creek Reservoir's insect life
+Master Naturalists with Nature Nuggets exploring Fossil Creek Reservoir's insect life creatures

-Because of the importance of providing a refuge for wetland birds, raptors, and other wildlife on and around Fossil Creek Reservoir, much of the site is Zone 2A (Resource Protection; ontrail use only) and Zone 1C (no public access) (Map 10).
-The portion of the site encircled by the paved trail is proposed as Zone 2B Natural Experience to permit some off-trail nature play area on this highly visited site.
+Because of the importance of providing a refuge for wetland birds, raptors, and other wildlife on and around Fossil Creek Reservoir, much of the site is Zone 2A (Resource Protection; on-trail use only) and Zone 1C (no public access) (Map 10).
+The portion of the site that includes the paved trail and picnic area is 4B Focal Recreational Zone on this highly visited site.

-The City of Fort Collins owns 25% of Fossil Creek Reservoir Natural Area and leases the recreational rights to another 58% from North Poudre Irrigation Company.
-Larimer County owns 17% of the entire site.
-The Natural Areas Department is the primary manager of the site; Larimer County rangers patrol the site and do light maintenance.
+The City of Fort Collins owns 27% of Fossil Creek Reservoir Natural Area and leases the recreational rights to another 56% from North Poudre Irrigation Company.
+Larimer County owns 15% of the entire site.